Ahead of them all,

 ###

 “What do you suppose it means?”
-Jonathan asked Babs in her fussy front parlor.
-Old books, porcelain urns and figurines, and stuffed birds filled every available bookshelf.
-Murky seascapes in gilt frames decorated the walls above the wainscotting and oak bureau.
-He settled into the velvet sofa and stifled a sneeze from the dust.
-He filled Babs in on everything Red Ballerina had told him earlier that day .“If only the dance will solve the murder, then maybe we should just do the dance and skip the investigation.”
+I asked Babs in her fussy front parlor.
+Old books, porcelain urns and figurines, and stuffed birds filled every available cranny.
+Murky seascapes in gilt frames decorated the walls above the wainscotting.
+I settled into the velvet sofa and stifled a sneeze from the dust.
+I filled Babs in on everything Red Ballerina had told me earlier.
+“If only the dance will solve the murder, then maybe we should just do the dance and skip the investigation.”

-“We can’t just do that.
+“We can’t do that.
 Bigalow’s trial is coming up.”
-Babs sat in her leather armchair and adjusted her cat-eye glasses to look at the Key of Solomon.
+Babs sat in her leather armchair and adjusted her cat-eyes glasses to look at the Key of Solomon.
 “These charts show when the Moon is in specific aspects.
-Bigalow told me it’s a schedule of when Blue Velveteen Dormice can switch souls,” she said.
+Bigalow told me it’s a schedule of when Blue Velveteen Dormice can switch,” she said.
 “For instance, the window of opportunity for Bennet in Vienna is Saturday at seven P.M.”

-Light poured in from the bay window as he tried to make sense of it.
-He took the book from her, flipped through the tables, and read the written notes aloud.
+Light poured in from the bay window as I tried to make sense of it.
+I took the book from her, flipped through the tables, and read the written notes aloud.
 “Bennet, Vienna.
 Nico, Krasnoyarsk.
 Kingston, Prague.
 Byron, Montreal.
 Lucien, Paris.
 Kadir, Belgrade.
 Sullivan, Minneapolis, and Xander, Kazakhstan.
 I wonder which of them is the killer if it’s not Eduardo.”

 Babs picked up her basket of knitting.
 “Is the time of the murder highlighted?
 It was Friday between ten and eleven that night.